-• Complete Schedule I if the estate or trust claims a credit on line 2d of Form 1041, Schedule G; Part I of Form 3800; Form 8844; or Form 8911.
+• Complete Schedule I if the estate or trust claims any general business credit and line 8 or 24 of Form 3800 is more than zero.

 Recordkeeping

 Schedule I contains adjustments and tax preference items that are treated differently for regular tax and AMT purposes.
 If you, as fiduciary for the estate or trust, completed a form to figure an item for regular tax purposes, you may have to complete it a second time for AMT purposes.
 Generally, the difference between the amounts on the two forms is the AMT adjustment or tax preference item to enter on Schedule I. Except for Form 1116, Foreign Tax Credit, any additional form completed for AMT purposes does not have to be filed with Form 1041.